SEO Migration 2025: The Complete Guide

 Review the Staging Environment

-Before you make the new site available in a staging environment, ensure that search engines cannot index it.
+Before you make the new site available in a staging environment, ensure that search engines are blocked from indexing it.

 To do this, you can make the site only available for specific IP addresses, protect staging area access with a password, or edit the robots.txt file to prevent search engines from crawling the new site.